-The following persons are executive officers of the Company who do not serve on the Company's Board of Directors:
+The following persons are executive officers of the Company who are not nominated to serve on the Company's Board of Directors:

-Douglas H. Brooks, 41, joined the Company as an Assistant Manager in February 1978 and was promoted to General Manager in April 1978.
-In March

-1979, Mr. Brooks was promoted to Area Supervisor and in May 1982 to Regional Director.
+Douglas H. Brooks, 43, joined the Company as an Assistant Manager in February 1978 and was promoted to General Manager in April 1978.
+In March 1979, Mr. Brooks was promoted to Area Supervisor and in May 1982 to Regional Director.
 He was again promoted in March 1987 to Senior Vice President-Central Region Operations and to the position of Concept Head and Senior Vice President-Chili's Operations in June 1992.
-Mr. Brooks was promoted to his current position of Senior Vice President and Chili's Concept Head President in June 1994.
+Mr. Brooks was promoted to his current position of Senior Vice President - Chili's Grill & Bar Concept President in June 1994.
 Prior to joining the Company, Mr. Brooks helped manage the first two Luther's Barbecue units.